Keithlimhs/IS4302-project/README.md

 ## Solution
 ClearLEth is a decentralized application available for anyone on the web to use, providing core features to aid leave management in a workplace.

 By interacting with our smart contracts, employees can submit their leave applications easily, while employers can then approve of these applications without the information going through 3rd party services.
-Key information being written on the blockchain will allow for transparent tracking for both employees, employers and the public.
+Key information being written on the blockchain will allow for transparent tracking for both employees, employers and the public. test